 Baby Naming/Simchat Bat

-The confirmation ceremony was developed by the early Reform Jews as an affirmation of a young person's mature acceptance of the Jewish faith.
+The confirmation ceremony was developed as an affirmation of a young person's mature acceptance of the Jewish faith.
 The idea of this service was developed to encourage students to continue their Jewish education while helping them to create their own Jewish identity.
 Confirmation differs from the Bar/Bat Mitzvah service in that it is a group ceremony held on the festival of Shavuot.
 Students participate in the service by leading the congregation in prayer, reading Torah and sharing their own thoughts about Judaism.
 After confirmation, students are encouraged to continue their education through graduation in twelfth grade.

 Our tradition offers several powerful end of life rituals – Kriah (tearing of a garment), Levayah (funeral procession), Hesped (eulogy), Kevurah (burial) and Shivah (seven days of mourning).
 Rabbi Gruber can instruct you on these and other rituals.
 We can also perform the funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.
 Cemetery plots are available at a discounted price for Central Synagoue members.
-In addition, Rabbi Gruber, Cantor Kohlbrenner, as well as several other specially trained congregants, are available to lead Shivah Minyans, if needed during Shivah.
+In addition, Rabbi Gruber, Rabbi Skiddell, Cantor Kohlbrenner, as well as several other specially trained congregants, are available to lead Shivah Minyans, if needed during Shivah.

 SPONSORING A KIDDUSH

 Whether you are interested in sponsoring a basic Kiddush or a full Kiddush luncheon, our staff can assist you with all the preparations!
 Please contact our temple administrator at (516) 766-4300 for more information.